 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
-Assessments and observations indicate significantly im- proved oral language among disadvantaged pupils.
-This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongo- Embed oracy in our curriculum (See SIP) ing formative assessment.
-Update December 2022 We will purchase resources and fund ongoing teacher training and release time EYFS July 2022 1/3 PP children achieved GLD in oracy strands.
-Both other children have SAL needs and were re- ferred to SAL therapy service and provision and interven- tion for these children is ongoing.
-Improved reading attainment and KS2 reading outcomes in 2024/25 show that more than 90% of disadvantaged pupils met the expected standard progress among Update December 2022 disadvantaged pupils.
-KS2 July 2022 6/7 in the cohort were PP. of these 3 also had significant SEN needs.
-Of the remaining 3, 2 achieved expected level for reading.
-One child with SEN and PP made better than expected progress.
-Improved writing attainment and progress for KS2 writing outcomes in 2024/25 show that more than 90% of disadvantaged pupils met the expected standard and 100% making at least good progress from starting points with accelerated progress as needed.
+Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
+This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
+Embed oracy in our curriculum (See SIP) We will purchase resources and fund ongoing teacher training and release time Improved reading attainment and progress among disadvantaged pupils.
+KS2 reading outcomes in 2024/25 show that more than 90% of disadvantaged pupils met the expected standard Improved writing attainment and progress for disadvantaged pupils at the end of KS2.
+KS2 writing outcomes in 2024/25 show that more than 90% of disadvantaged pupils met the expected standard and 100% making at least good progress from starting points with accelerated progress as needed.

-disadvantaged pupils at the end of KS2.
-Update December 2022 KS2 July 2022 6/7 in the cohort were PP. of these 3 also had significant SEN needs.
-3/6 Pp children achieved expected level and 2 children with PP and Sen made above expected progress.
-The school was moderated by the Local Authority Moderation team.
 Improved maths attainment and progress for disadvantaged pupils at the end of KS2.
 KS2 Maths outcomes in 2024/25 show that more than 90% of disadvantaged pupils met the expected standard and 100% making at least good progress from starting points with accelerated progress as needed.
-Update December 2022 KS2 July 2022 6/7 in the cohort were PP. of these 3 also had significant SEN needs.
-No children with PP achieved the expected level in Maths.
-Maths is a key part of the School Improvements plan for 2022-2023.
 Achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from pupil voice, pupil and parent surveys and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils Update 2022 100% of PP children attend at least one after school club in KS2 Achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from pupil voice, pupil and parent surveys and teacher observations a significant increase in participation in enrichment activities, particularly among disadvantaged pupils Achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
 Sustained high attendance from 2024/25 demonstrated by: the overall absence rate for all pupils being no more than 4%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced the percentage of all pupils who are persistently absent being below 8% and the figure among disadvantaged pupils being no more than 2% higher than their peers.
-Update 2022 Overall whole school attendance 2021-2022 was 91.22% For PP children this was 89.8% Autumn term 2022 whole school 92.05% For PP children this was 90.6%